Lincoln Township, Caldwell County, Missouri

 Lincoln Township is one of twelve townships in Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the USA.
 As of the 2000 census, its population was 471.

+History

-Lincoln Township was established in 1869, and named after President Abraham Lincoln.
+Lincoln Township was established on November 4th, 1869, and named after President Abraham Lincoln.

 Geography

 Lincoln Township covers an area of 36.59 sqmi and contains one incorporated settlement, Cowgill.